mathriddle/ColabTurtlePlus/README.md

 The original default values in ColabTurtle can be used by calling oldDefaults() at the beginning.

-This version extends ColabTurtle to include more of the commands found in the classic turtle.py package and some additional features.
+This version extends ColabTurtle to include more of the commands found in the classic turtle.py module and some additional features.
 * The possible turtle shapes include the ones from turtle.py: 'classic' (the default), 'arrow', 'triangle', 'square', 'circle', 'blank'.
 The 'turtle' shape is the one that Tolga Atam included in his original ColabTurtle version.
 Use 'turtle2' for the polygonal turtle shape form turtle.py.
 The circle shape from the original ColabTurtle was renamed 'ring'.
 * Added the three modes from turtle.py, and an additional "svg" mode:
    * "standard" : initial turtle heading is to the right (east) and positive angles measured counterclockwise with 0° pointing right.